vicyap/claude-code/plugins/pr-review-toolkit/README.md

 # PR Review Toolkit

-A comprehensive collection of specialized agents for thorough pull request review, covering code comments, test coverage, error handling, type design, code quality, and code simplification.
+A comprehensive collection of specialized agents for thorough pull request review, covering code comments, test coverage, type design, code quality, and code simplification.

 ## Overview

-This plugin bundles 6 expert review agents that each focus on a specific aspect of code quality.
+This plugin bundles 5 expert review agents that each focus on a specific aspect of code quality.
 Use them individually for targeted reviews or together for comprehensive PR analysis.

 ## Agents